 Top 10 Things to do with Kids in the Myrtle Beach Area (Beyond the Beach)

 There is so much I have always loved about living in Myrtle Beach, South Carolina.
 Now that I have two young children of my own, I’ve had the chance to rediscover the area through their eyes.
 Some of the things I loved as a child, like Brookgreen Gardens and the state parks, are places they love as well.
 But there is so much more to explore today!
-Here is a round-up of ten favorites:
+Here is a round-up of ten favorites of Myrtle Beach family fun:

 Huntington Beach State Park and Myrtle Beach State Park